Citizen Lake Monitoring Network

-These are a few of the invasive species threatening Wisconsin lakes.
-Education and early identification of these non-native aquatic plants are the key to control.
+Eurasian watermilfoil, zebra mussel, and purple loosestrife are a few of the invasive species threatening Wisconsin lakes.
+Education and early detection of these non-native aquatic species are the keys to control.
 Volunteers learn to identify these invasive species and are the eyes for water biologists to monitor Wisconsin's 15,081 lakes.

 Volunteers can also help stop the spread of invasives species across the state by becoming involved in the Clean Boats, Clean Waters program.
 Volunteers are trained to organize and conduct watercraft inspections at the boat landings in their communities.
 Trained volunteers then educate boaters on how and where invasive species are most likely to hitch a ride into water bodies.
 By performing boat and trailers checks, distributing informational brochures, collecting and reporting suspect specimens, volunteers can make a difference in helping to prevent the spread of invasive species.
 Workshop Schedule

 The Institute seminars are designed to stretch the minds of people.
 Explore new ideas about lakes and the management of human use of lakes.
 The Institute also seeks to develop networks to share experiences and to encourage participants to learn from each other.
 The core curriculum is delivered every other year.